HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Testing/Testing.md

 ### Chapter 6 (Software Testing)

+### **<br/>Alpha testing**
+Alpha testing is software testing conducted by the development team or a designated internal test group.
+It typically occurs early in the development process and focuses on ensuring that the software functions as intended and meets the specified requirements.

 ### **<br/>Write the software testing principles.**
   - All tests should be traceable to customer requirements.
   - Tests should be planned long before testing begins.